 Tragically, Gwen died of a glioblastoma in July 1997.
 She, like many women, loved her family, her children, and the greater community that her family grew to call home.
 She lived here, loved here, faced joys, illness, and sorrows here.

-This Women’s Initiative gift is given in her honor by her family to benefit women and girls in the High Point community through educational opportunity, advocacy, and grants.
+This Women’s Initiative gift is given in her honor by her family to benefit women in the High Point community through educational opportunity, advocacy, and grants.

 I’m not afraid of storms, for I’m learning how to sail my ship.